espressomd/espresso/doc/sphinx/cuda.rst

 Not every simulation method is parallelizable or profits from GPU acceleration.
 Refer to :ref:`Available simulation methods` to check whether your desired method can be used on the GPU.
-In order to use GPU acceleration your GPU should at least have compute capability 2.0.
+In order to use GPU acceleration you need a NVIDIA GPU and it needs to have at least compute capability 2.0.

 For more information please check :attr:`espressomd._system.cu` or :class:`espressomd.cuda_init.CudaInitHandle`.